b3r8/robust-greedy-maxcut/README.md

 Our implementation is open-sourced under the Apache-2.0 license.
 See the [LICENSE](https://github.com/b3r8/robust-greedy-maxcut/blob/main/LICENSE) file for details.

 ## Colab
-You can also replicate our results with the following google colab notebooks:
+You can also replicate our python implementation results with the following google colab notebooks:
 - [Main example](https://colab.research.google.com/drive/1vZtJUD_Afd0HHdPcAthm5QdSYYSfaCJi?usp=sharing)

 ## Contact